nZEDb/nZEDb_Docs/source/guides/installing/ubuntu/16.04/basics.rst

 Installing software dependencies
 ++++++++++++++++++++++++++++++++

-  These programs will be used later to install additional software.
+  These programs will be needed later for additional software.
 They might already be installed on your operating system.

   .. code:: bash